architect/arc.codes/src/shared/en/aws/quickstart-arc-project-layout.md

 The generated code was also immediately deployed to the built-in `staging` environment.
 Subsequent edits to the local code are deployed by running `npx deploy`.

 Happy with staging?
-Ship a release to production by running `ARC_DEPLOY=production npx deploy`.
+Ship a release to production by running `npx deploy production`.

 Time to celebrate! ✨